grensen/goodgameExportDemo/README.md

 # Trained with gg|one
 Neural network based on the perceptron concept.
-Trained with goodgame|one
+Trained with goodgame|one.
-Hidden activation = ReLU
+Hidden activation = ReLU.
-Output activation = softmax
+Output activation = softmax.
-Optimizer = Rosenblatt
+Optimizer = Rosenblatt.

 Minimal demo to load a level 0 trained neural network.
 This means a minimum of information is needed to load a neural network.